Ayumodoki: Early development

-ITsukasa Abe and Tatsuya Sakamoto conducted a study which tested the early development of the kissing loach with special reference to the hatching at the early stage, as well as the movement of the larvae toward the water's surface.
+Tsukasa Abe and Tatsuya Sakamoto conducted a study which tested the early development of the kissing loach with special reference to the hatching at the early stage, as well as the movement of the larvae toward the water's surface.
 The bottoms of these areas, which are reported to be the spawning grounds for these fishes, are covered with vegetation submerged by irrigation water for rice cultivation during the spawning period in early summer.
 It is at this time "(spawning areas submerged for 39 days in 2005), the water depth at the spawning ground was 54.4 ± 0.4 cm [mean ± standard error (SE); 35 days], and the dissolved oxygen at the bottom and near the water surface (20 cm in depth) was measured at 1800 hours for 35 days with a water quality meter.
 The bottom water temperature was also measured hourly for 35 days using a data logger with a self-contained thermometer" (Abe & Sakamoto, 2011).